kptdev/kpt/site/reference/cli/live/status/README.md

 ```
 PKG_PATH | -:
   Path to the local package for which the status of the package in the cluster
   should be displayed.
-It must contain a Kptfile with inventory information.
+It must contain either a Kptfile or a ResourceGroup CR
+  with inventory metadata.
   Defaults to the current working directory.
   Using '-' as the package path will cause kpt to read resources from stdin.
 ```